Best Buy picks Spencer Stuart to run CEO search

 That represents an annual base salary of $1.1 million and $2.2 million in lieu of Mikan’s participation in the executive short-term incentive plan.

-Mikan will also get up to 263,000 shares of Best Buy stock, valued at about $5 million, on completing his service as interim CEO.
+Mikan will also get up to 263,000 shares of Best Buy stock, valued at about $5 million, on the completion of his service as interim CEO.

 The final amount of Mikan’s stock award will be based on length of service and otherwise determined by the compensation and human resources committee of the board, the retailer said.